department-of-veterans-affairs/vagov-content/pages/education/how-to-apply.md

 <div itemscope itemtype ="http://schema.org/HowTo">
 <div class="va-introtext" itemprop="description">

-Find out how to apply for the GI Bill and other VA education benefits as a Veteran, Servicemember, or qualified family member.
+Find out how to apply for the GI Bill and other VA education benefits as a Veteran, service member, or qualified family member.

 </div>